-At the end of the experiment, one question was randomly selected for payment.
 The order of parts and of questions was partly randomized, except that all subjects received Part I first, and all subjects received the same first question in a separate sheet of paper.
 The answer to this question is a key indication of the subjects' preferences, as it captures their immediate reaction to this choice, uncontaminated by other questions.

-We ran two treatments: a long delay treatment ('Long') with 91 subjects and a short delay treatment ('Short') with 105 subjects.
-The only difference between treatments is the length of the delay in payments.
+We ran two treatments: a long delay treatment ('Long') with 105 subjects and a short delay treatment ('Short') with 91 subjects.
+The only difference between them is the length of the delay in payments.
 In the Long treatment, some payments were delayed by up to 12 weeks; in the Short, the maximum delay was 5 weeks.